kerryguard/mommafinds/_posts/2019-02-04-newborn-essentials-kate-list.md

 + We have a [Chicco Keyfit 30 car seat](https://amzn.to/2UNObxP) - it's one of the smallest, lightest car seats and it's still quite heavy.
 Try to get one that comes with an infant insert and if you plan on transporting the kid in more than one car, try to get an extra base.
 The base is AMAZING because all you do is drop the car seat into it, it clicks and you're good to go.
 No buckling the car seat in. (though that's still an option)
 + Stroller - I would recommend looking on craigslist for a stroller, new ones are BRUTAL expensive and the used ones tend to be in really good condition and you can get them for 1/5th the price of a new one.
 They can still be expensive.
 When you choose one make sure you get a car seat attachment so you can just plug your carseat into the stroller (or get the stroller that goes with your carseat), it's great when the kid is sleeping in the car seat and you just want to move them to the stroller
-We have an [UppaBaby Vista](http://uppababy.com/vista/overview/) which came with a bassinet that we used for Locke to sleep in the first few months.
+We have an [UppaBaby Vista](http://uppababy.com/vista/overview/) which came with a bassinet that we used for baby to sleep in the first few months.
 Make sure the stroller you pick fits in your trunk, we're having issues with that....
 + Get a stroller organizer of some sort.
 It's great to have your phone, wallet, keys and drink close by
 + This sounds silly but I LOVE the [carseat canopy](https://amzn.to/2TAm8lh)  - when it's cold it creates a pocket of warmth for baby, when they're sleeping you can keep it dark and quite so they sleep better and you can use it as a blanket!
 So good.
 + Get a supply of gallon freezer bags and stick them in your diaper bag for dirty diapers.
 You can buy dry/wet bags but I just use freezer bags and empty them into the diaper genie when I get home.
 I get 5-10 uses a bag before they get too smelly.
 As I said above, doggie poop bags work just as well.